Skip to Content

 Can you use acrylic paint on fabric?

-You can use acrylic paint on fabric, your clothes, shoes, silk, and leather, and even pillows, curtains, towels, or furniture textile.
-Acrylic paint is a budget-friendly and simple medium to upgrade your T-shirt and create your personalized style.
+You can use acrylic paint on fabric, your clothes, shoes, silk, and leather, and even pillows, curtains, towels, or furniture textiles.

-Acrylic paint can be used on fabric and clothes, but you should use a fabric medium if your want acrylic paint to stick permanently and to make sure the painting will stay on the fabric and won’t wash off, peel off or simply crack.
+Acrylic paint can be used on fabric and clothes, but you should use a fabric medium if you want acrylic paint to stick permanently and to make sure the painting will stay on the fabric and won’t wash off, peel off or simply crack.

 Can you use acrylic paint on fabric